webern-unibas-ch/awg-app/README.md

 ## Prerequisites

-There are only a few prerequisites to take care of.
+To run the code base yourself, there are only a few prerequisites to take care of.
 We use [Yarn](https://classic.yarnpkg.com/) for dependency managing, so, before you begin, ensure you have met the following requirements:

 -   You have installed the latest version of Node.js.
 You can check this by running `node -v` in your terminal.
 If Node.js is not installed, you can download it from [here](https://nodejs.org/).
 -   You have installed Yarn.
 You can check this by running `yarn -v` in your terminal.
 If Yarn is not installed, you can download it from [here](https://classic.yarnpkg.com/).